protocollabs/maparo-std/doc/control-protocol.md

   # The sequence number should start with 0 for the first generated packet
   # but can start randomly too.
 The sequence number MUST be incremented at
   # at each transmission.
 In the case of an overflow the next sequence numner
   # MUST be 0.
-Strict unsigned integer arithmetic
+Strict unsigned integer arithmetic.
+  # The value must be converted to string, this is required to align all
+  # json encoding to string values everywhere. "seq" : "1" not "seq" : 1
   "seq" : <uint64_t>

   # The timestamp is replied untouched by the server.
 The timestamp can